aredn/aredn/README.md

 The AREDN firmware is based on OpenWrt with additional packages and patches.
 A Makefile automates the entire process to create firmware images.

+### What to know about the images built with the instructions below

+The default git branch builds images with the following:

+* includes history from AREDN nightly build 176
+* olsrd upgrade from 0.6.7 to 0.9.6.2
+* ported on top of OpenWrt 18.06 branch
+* added Mikrotik basebox 5
+* added tp-link cp210 v2.0
+* focus has been on 64M RAM devices, 32M devices are currently unstable in this branch
+* compatible with all prior AREDN and BBHN 3.1.0 networks (called version 3)

 ### Build Prerequisites

 Please take a look at the [OpenWrt documentation](https://openwrt.org/docs/guide-developer/install-buildsystem)